OpenSecEd/appliedcrypto/protocols.md

    c.
 Its use of public key infrastructure.
    d.
 Its variable output length.

+Message authentication codes (MACs) primarily provide two essential security guarantees:

+1. Authenticity: Only someone who knows the shared secret key can generate a valid MAC.
+This means that if a received MAC verifies correctly, the receiver can be confident that the message came from a legitimate sender with access to that key.

+2. Integrity: If any part of the message is altered during transit, the MAC computed by the receiver will not match the original MAC.
+This ensures that the message has not been tampered with.

+Additionally, MACs are typically designed to be computationally efficient and produce fixed-size outputs regardless of the input length.
+They are also structured to resist forgery; an adversary without knowledge of the secret key should not be able to produce a valid MAC for any new or modified message.

+MACs and hash functions share some cryptographic properties but are designed with different goals in mind.
+A hash function is a one‐way function that maps an arbitrary-length input into a fixed-length output and is expected to be collision resistant (hard to find two different inputs that produce the same output), preimage resistant (hard to invert), and second preimage resistant (hard to find a different input that produces the same output for any given input).

+A MAC (Message Authentication Code), on the other hand, is essentially a keyed function used to both ensure data integrity and authenticate the sender.
+While many MACs (such as HMAC) are built on underlying hash functions, a MAC requires additional properties beyond what is provided by the hash: it must be unforgeable (an adversary without the secret key should not be able to produce a valid MAC for any new message), even if they can compute MACs for messages of their choosing.
+In that sense, while hash functions focus on collision resistance and one-wayness, MACs focus on resisting forgery under chosen-message attacks.

+Thus, although MACs may leverage hash functions, the security properties required in the MAC context (authenticity and unforgeability via a secret key) are distinct from the basic properties (collision resistance, preimage resistance, and second preimage resistance) expected from a cryptographic hash function.

+1. MACs ensure both data integrity and sender authenticity when the correct secret key is used.
+(True)
+2. Anyone can generate a valid MAC for a message, regardless of whether they know the shared secret key.
+(False)
+3. Any alteration to a message will result in a MAC that does not match the original, thus detecting tampering.
+(True)
+4. A valid MAC guarantees that a message has not been altered and that it comes from a sender with knowledge of the secret key.
+(True)
+5. MACs produce a fixed-size output regardless of the length of the input message.
+(True)
+6. Although many MACs (like HMAC) are based on hash functions, they add the use of a secret key to provide unforgeability.
+(True)
+7. Cryptographic hash functions and MACs have identical security goals since both focus solely on collision resistance.
+(False)
+8. The security of a MAC depends on the secrecy of the shared key, not on keeping the algorithm itself secret.
+(True)
+9. An attacker with access to several valid message-MAC pairs can easily compute a valid MAC for a new message.
+(False)
+10. MACs are designed to be computationally efficient to generate and verify, making them suitable for real-time applications.
+(True)

 Digital Signatures
 1. What is the main purpose of a digital signature?
    a.
 To provide data encryption.